-Comparing the first month of data after optimization with the previous period, we saw significant growth in eCommerce conversion rates for both desktop and mobile, +49.8% and +195.2% respectively.
-The bounce rate also decreased by 10%, which can indicate that the new menu is more convenient for users.
+Comparing the first month of data after optimization with the previous period, we saw significant growth in eCommerce conversion rates for both desktop and mobile, +49.8% and +195.2%, respectively.
+The bounce rate also decreased by 10%, which could indicate that the new menu was more convenient for users.

 Comparing the new data with that of the same period last year, we could likewise see that other KPIs have significantly increased:

 - +69.9% in the number of visitors